IQ Archive

 FAQ: The Alien Intellect

-Q: Was David Bowie a genius?
-A: Yes.
-His ability to predict technological trends, innovate financial instruments, and redefine musical genres suggests a highly gifted intellect, likely in the 130-140 IQ range.
+Yes.
+His ability to predict technological trends, innovate financial instruments, and redefine musical genres suggests a highly gifted intellect.
+While he never publicly shared an IQ score, his vocabulary, speed of thought, and strategic foresight place him in the “Gifted” category (130+).

 ← Back to Archive